El Clot, Barcelona — Living & Investing Guide (2026): Housing, Transport, Schools

 Pros

-• Excellent connectivity via Metro, rail, buses, and Bicing.
+• Excellent transport via Metro, rail, buses, bike lanes, and road access.

 Cons